synologistical/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/Update-MgOrganization.md

     - `[Total <Int32?>]`: Total amount of the directory quota.
     - `[Used <Int32?>]`: Used amount of the directory quota.
   - `[DisplayName <String>]`: The display name for the tenant.
-  - `[Extensions <IMicrosoftGraphExtension[]>]`: The collection of open extensions defined for the organization resource.
+  - `[Extensions <IMicrosoftGraphExtension[]>]`: The collection of open extensions defined for the organization.
+Read-only.
 Nullable.
     - `[Id <String>]`: Read-only.
   - `[IsMultipleDataLocationsForServicesEnabled <Boolean?>]`: true if organization is Multi-Geo enabled; false if organization is not Multi-Geo enabled; null (default).
 Read-only.
 For more information, see OneDrive Online Multi-Geo.
   - `[MarketingNotificationEmails <String[]>]`: Not nullable.
   - `[MobileDeviceManagementAuthority <String>]`: Mobile device management authority.
   - `[OnPremisesLastSyncDateTime <DateTime?>]`: The time and date at which the tenant was last synced with the on-premises directory.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+Read-only.
-  - `[OnPremisesSyncEnabled <Boolean?>]`: true if this object is synced from an on-premises directory; false if this object was originally synced from an on-premises directory but is no longer synced; Nullable. null if this object has never been synced from an on-premises directory (default).
+  - `[OnPremisesSyncEnabled <Boolean?>]`: true if this object is synced from an on-premises directory; false if this object was originally synced from an on-premises directory but is no longer synced.
+Nullable. null if this object has never been synced from an on-premises directory (default).
   - `[PostalCode <String>]`: Postal code of the address for the organization.
   - `[PreferredLanguage <String>]`: The preferred language for the organization.
-Should follow ISO 639-1 Code; for example en.
+Should follow ISO 639-1 Code; for example, en.
   - `[PrivacyProfile <IMicrosoftGraphPrivacyProfile>]`: privacyProfile
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[ContactEmail <String>]`: A valid smtp email address for the privacy statement contact.
 Not required.